protofire/Cardano-Developer-Studio/README.md

 - `2) Generate mnemonic and create wallet`: Create a new wallet with a generated mnemonic.
 - `3) List wallets`: Display all created wallets.
 - `4) Fetch network information`: Get current network information.
+- `5) Delete this Container and Optionally Its Volumes`: To delete selected container and dependences
-- `5) Exit to container selection`: Return to the container selection menu.
+- `6) Exit to container selection`: Return to the container selection menu.

 ### Cardano DB Sync Tools Menu